 Other Tostan Projects

-The Microcredit Program aims to enable villagers, especially women, to start small projects to improve their quality of life and general well-being by putting into practice the literacy, maths and management skills learnt during the CEP.
-Grants from Tostan to CMCs range from 300 to 1,000 dollars per community.
-The grants are managed as rotating micro-credit funds by the CMCs and used to finance development activities such as agriculture, fabric dyeing, animal husbandry, soap making and small business ventures.
-They are also used to finance social enterprises, for example starting community vegetable gardens/markets or purchasing mills to grind grain.
-The profits from microcredit activities are invested in projects to reinforce community health, education and well-being, for example adding primary school classrooms, installing water pumps or launching dairy cooperatives.
+Community Development Grants are small grants provided to CMCs to help fund community development projects as well as to establish CMC-run microcredit funds.
+Tostan provides the CMC with a small grant—usually between $300 and $1,000.
+The CMCs often use this grant to establish a rotating microcredit fund, which enables community members, especially women, to start small projects to improve their quality of life by putting into practice the literacy, math and management skills learnt during the CEP.
+The grants are managed by the CMCs and the profits from microcredit activities are invested in projects to reinforce community health, education and well-being, for example adding primary school classrooms, installing water pumps or launching agricultural cooperatives.

 The Prison Project

-The Prison Project aims to help prisoners reintegrate into society upon their release through providing them with the Tostan basic education programme while they are in prison in addition to mediation sessions by Tostan facilitators and supervisors between inmates and their families.
-Participants are also given access to microcredit loans for establishment of small businesses upon release.
+The Prison Project aims to help detainees reintegrate into society upon their release by providing them with a modified version of the Tostan CEP while they are in prison, in addition to mediation sessions between inmates and their families.
+Participants are also given access to microcredit loans for the establishment of small businesses upon their release.
 The programme is operational in men’s and women's correctional facilities in Dakar, Thiès and Rufisque, Senegal.

 Monitoring and Evaluation

 In keeping with Tostan’s participatory philosophy, the CEP is evaluated, revised and improved continuously based on participant feedback.
-In addition, Tostan supervisors (mostly men for security reasons) visit seven to ten community centres at least twice a month, provide support, collect programme data, work with CMCs and report to regional coordinators.
-They engage in dissemination of good practice, help organise inter-village meetings and regional events.
+In addition, Tostan supervisors visit seven to ten community centres at least twice a month, providing support, in addition to collecting programme data, working with CMCs, and reporting to regional coordinators.
+They also share best practices among communities and help organise inter-village meetings and regional events.
 Tostan has also been extensively evaluated by external agencies whose recommendations are considered and acted upon.
-Examples include the Knowledge to Action workbooks which were introduced based on the Population Council’s recommendations for activities designed to reinforce learning; CMC training modules were improved as it was found that the CMC’s skills in respect of sustainability needed to be strengthened.
-Furthermore, Tostan has identified specific indicators, measured during the 30-month programme, with a view to standardising data collection and analyses.
-In 2007 Tostan formalised the Department of Monitoring, Evaluation, Research and Learning (MERL) to coordinate evaluation of projects across sub-Saharan Africa.
+Examples include the Knowledge to Action workbooks which were introduced based on the Population Council’s recommendations for activities designed to reinforce learning; CMC training modules were improved as it was found that the skill sets of CMCs needed to be strengthened in order to ensure sustainability.
+Furthermore, Tostan has identified specific indicators, measured during the three-year programme, with a view to standardising data collection and analyses.
+In 2007, Tostan formalised the Department of Monitoring, Evaluation, Research and Learning (MERL) to coordinate evaluation of projects across sub-Saharan Africa.

 - A 2006 publication of the Population Reference Bureau compared five community-based programmes deemed effective for improving health care.
-Tostan’s, one of the five programmes, was given the highest overall score for community participation because of its efforts to work on health goals identified by the community.
+Tostan was one of the five programmes given the highest overall score for community participation because of its efforts to work on health goals identified by the community.